We Need to Talk About Gluten Sensitivity

 Watch Your Micronutrients

 When cutting gluten, you may inadvertently eliminate certain desirable micronutrients from your diet.
 For instance, vitamin B1, potassium, magnesium, and fiber are commonly found in whole grains.
-To avoid deficiencies, you could compensate with vitamin and mineral supplements containing each of these nutrients, or you could just replace grains with other whole foods containing the same nutrients, such as those contained on the following chart:
+To avoid deficiencies, you could compensate with vitamin and mineral supplements containing each of these nutrients, or you could just replace grains with other whole foods containing the same nutrients, such as those included on the following chart:

 |Nutrtient||Whole foods containing the nutrient|